laugustyniak/personal-website/content/project/buhler/index.md

 slides: ""
 ---

-The project covered the analysis of complex vehicle information standards such as Open Diagnostic data eXchange (ODX).
-This diagnostic data standard contains protocol specifications for diagnostic communication of ECUs (Electronic control unit), communication parameters for different protocols, data link layers for ECUs, and many more information about vehicles.
+The project covered the analysis of complex signals from milling machines.
+I designed and developed the data pipeline with signal analysis for the client leading a team of 4 developers.

-The project was developed in order to improve creation process of Periodic Technical Inspections.
+I have also profiled and improved the CPU and memory usage of the pipeline.